-Currently students are expected to achieve English and mathematics at grade 4, along with 330 points in their best 8 GCSEs to join Brooke Weston Academy's Sixth Form to study our applied courses (CTECS) and English and mathematics at grade 5, along with 330 points (360 to access the full range of subjects) in their best 8 GCSEs or level 2 courses to join Brooke Weston Academy's Sixth Form to study our A Level courses.
-The majority of our students, on completing their Level 3 studies successfully go on to Higher Education.
-Those students who wish to proceed to the highly competitive courses such as medicine, law, business studies, veterinary science, etc. often need to study four A Levels or three A levels and an
+Currently students are expected to achieve English and mathematics at grade 4, along with 320 points in their best 8 GCSEs to join Brooke Weston Academy's Sixth Form.
+There are individual entry criteria, found on our website, for specific subject course entry.
+The majority of our students, on completing their Level 3 studies, successfully go on to Higher Education.
+Those students who wish to proceed to the highly competitive courses such as medicine, law, business studies, veterinary science, etc. often need to study four A Levels or three A Levels and an EPQ, and achieve at least an A grade in each.